AScustomWorks/AS/README.md

 # AS modules

+### V 1.0.2 update

+More graphic updates.

+Now every knob tooltip shows the proper parameter value according to it's function.

+BPM Clock got the BPM range switch removed to work ok with the tooltips, 30-300 BPM is now the default range.

 ### V 1.0.1 update

 Small graphic refresh/fixes, output ports on every module are now gold colored to make easier to find them